wp-plugins/advanced-content-pagination/readme.txt

 * | Pagination buttons with only Previous/Next buttons
 * | Shortcode `[nextpage title="..."]..content..[/nextpage]`
 * | Ajax and simple (reloading) pagination
+* | Full integration and compatibility with Visual Composers
 * | Adds pagination buttons slider if those takes more width
 * | Special button icon on post TinyMCE editor to split content to many pages
 * | Ability to set different button layout and content loading type per post/page